drewying/VeraControl/README.md

 veraController.username = @"MyMiosUsername";
 veraController.password = @"MyMiosPassword";
 [veraController findVeraController]; //This automaticallly determines whether the controller is local or remote.
-[veraController refreshDevices] //This populates all the device arrays, sending out a NSNotification when complete.
+[veraController refreshDevices] //This populates all the device arrays, rooms, and scenes, sending out a NSNotification when complete.
 ```

 Turn on a lightswitch: